 Use Item - Use one of the items in your pack, like a potion or a scroll.
 Using a scroll consumes it.
-Other items can only be used once, but resting in an inn or returning to a Haven fort will recharge them.
+Some items, like potions, can only be used once during an adventure, but resting in an inn or returning to a Haven fort will recharge them.